 Step 2: Set up your own shop

 A personal online shop these days doesn’t necessarily require extensive programming skills.
 Pre-made templates allow beginners to set up a website in minutes.
 Providers of easy-to-understand and user-friendly site builders and CMS services include IONOS.
-Use, for instance, WordPress Hosting or WooCommerce Hosting to have all the essential building blocks for your own shop.
+Use, for instance, Hosting for WordPress or WooCommerce Hosting to have all the essential building blocks for your own shop.

 Step 3: Register your own domain